Conflict resolution: Cultural issues

 Conflict resolution as both a professional practice and academic field is highly sensitive to cultural practices.
 In Western cultural contexts, such as Canada and the United States, successful conflict resolution usually involves fostering communication among disputants, problem solving, and drafting agreements that meet underlying needs.
 In these situations, conflict resolvers often talk about finding a mutually satisfying ("win-win") solution for everyone involved.

 In many non-Western cultural contexts, such as Afghanistan, Vietnam, and China, it is also important to find "win-win" solutions; however, the routes taken to find them may be very different.
 In these contexts, direct communication between disputants that explicitly addresses the issues at stake in the conflict can be perceived as very rude, making the conflict worse and delaying resolution.
 It can make sense to involve religious, tribal, or community leaders; communicate difficult truths through a third party; or make suggestions through stories.
 Intercultural conflicts are often the most difficult to resolve because the expectations of the disputants can be very different, and there is much occasion for misunderstanding.

+The field of conflict resolution continues to evolve with new models and intervention theories like the "4-sides" or "the circle of conflict" model helping resolve conflicts, from sibling altercations disputes to global disputes.